 Protecting the Rights of the Accused

-Our lawyers provide legal defense for various crimes, including:
+Our New Jersey criminal defense attorneys provide legal defense for various crimes, including:

 In addition to delivering fierce representation for offenses, we can also guide you through the process of clearing your criminal record, known as an expungement.

 When you turn to the Law Offices of Jeffrey S. Hasson, P.C., you can count on our devoted team of New Jersey criminal defense lawyers to aggressively fight for a favorable resolution on your behalf.
 We consult with our clients to create custom-tailored solutions to meet their needs.
 We also provide them with a comprehensive understanding of the charges they’re facing, in order to help them make informed decisions for their legal matters.
 Backed by over 90 years of combined legal experience defending the accused in court, and the negotiation of pleas, our trained legal staff takes a calculated and tactical approach in choosing the most effective defense strategies for our clients.